matter-labs/zksync-web-era-docs/docs/dev/fundamentals/rollups.md

 **Layer 2** (or **L2**) is used to describe an overlaying application or network that operates on top of the layer 1 chain.
 These are most often built to provide further scalability solutions by taking on a portion of transaction-based tasks to lighten the impact on the layer-1 chain, quickening transaction times and lowering gas fees.

-In the case of zkSync, the main Ethereum blockchain is L1, and the zkSync network is L2.
+zkSync is an L2, where L1 is the main Ethereum blockchain.